luxin-tian/luxin-tian.github.io/index.md

 Luxin Tian
 田璐鑫

-Master student in Computational Social Science at the [University of Chicago](https://uchicago.edu).
+Master student in Computational Social Science (Economics) at the [University of Chicago](https://uchicago.edu).

 :cn: Chinese citizen.